The Swimathon Foundation: COVID-19 Relief Fund

 - An independent swimming or aquatics organisation with a membership of 200 or less.

-Priority will be given to organisations who are not eligible for and have not received funding from any government funded organisation covering swimming or aquatics, including for example Sport England, Swim England, Swim Wales and Scottish Swimming.
+Priority will be given to organisations who are not eligible for and have not received funding from any government funded organisation covering swimming or aquatics, including for example the first Swimathon Foundation Covid-19 Relief Fund, Sport England, Swim England, Swim Wales and Scottish Swimming.
 The full criteria can be found here.

 How will you know you have been successful or unsuccessful?